NIDCD/lsnm/README.md

 The following syntax should be used:

 ```
-lsnm -m model.txt -w weightslist.txt -s script.py -l lsnm_tvb_link.txt
+lsnm -m model.txt -w weightslist.txt -s script -l lsnm_tvb_link.txt
 ```

 * `lsnm` is the python script that runs the simulation.
 * `weightlist.txt` contains a list of individual _*.w_ weight files (all should be included in working directory).
-* `script.py` is the script of simulation describing all events in the simulated experiment.
+* `script` is a python script that describes all events in the simulated experiment.
 * `lsnm_tvb_link.txt` is an optional parameter that describes how the LSNM model is embedded into a Virtual Brain (TVB) connectome.

-The output is a large number of *.out files in text format that contain time-series of simulated neural and synaptic activity.
-They are all saved as output files.
+The output is a number of *.out files in text format that contain time-series of simulated neural and synaptic activity.

 ## Requirements
-Python 2.7 on a linux OS is required.
-LSNM has not been tested on non-linux platforms.

 ## How to download / install LSNM:
 ```